 Know what you’re dealing with

 First off, budget!
+That’s always one of our credit counseling tips.
 This gives you a clear picture of your income and your expenses.
 Knowing what you have to deal with on an ongoing basis is the foundation of good saving strategies.
 This way you can commit to an amount to save from every paycheck!
 Even if that is small now, you are building the habit of saving.

 Learn to say “No”